MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-basic-bot/includes/3-build-the-basic-bot.md

 The healthcare bot uses JavaScript to implement some scenario steps.
 So it helps to know basic concepts of JavaScript.
 If you don't know JavaScript, knowledge of any basic programming language will also help.

 **Display text**: Enter a block display name that will help you differentiate between the blocks.
-Because we're creating a greeting block, let's name it **Greeting**.
+Because we're creating a greeting block, let's use **Hello!
+How can I help you?**.

 **Variable name**: Because the healthcare bot uses some programming concepts, you need give the name of the variable to store the input from the user.
 A variable is simply a container that temporarily holds the data.
-The name is case sensitive.
+The name is case-sensitive.
+We'll use **help** in our example.

 **Variable Data Type**: Choose the type of data that you'll store in the variable.
 Important data types include string, number, Boolean, time, choice, multiple choice, attachment, and object.
 Because the help that we're providing to the user through the bot can have many options, select multiple choice (**multi-choice**).